psnewer/nautilus_trader/docs/integrations/bybit.md

 ### Important notes

-- Auto-repayment only triggers on **SPOT BUY orders**, not derivatives.
+- Auto-repayment only triggers on **Spot BUY orders**, not derivatives.
 - Repayment uses the `no-convert-repay` endpoint which repays the full outstanding borrow by default.
 - The feature gracefully handles API errors and logs failures without crashing.
 - Bybit is planning to release an auto-repay mode at the venue level (end of month), which may make this feature redundant in the future.
 - Manual borrowing is still required before opening short positions unless auto-borrow is enabled on your Bybit account.

-### SPOT trading limitations
+### Spot trading limitations

-The following limitations apply to SPOT products, as positions are not tracked on the venue side:
+The following limitations apply to Spot products, as positions are not tracked on the venue side:

 - `reduce_only` orders are *not supported*.
 - Trailing stop orders are *not supported*.